ecruz009/medke/README.md

 2. The resulting 100 negative annotation file are combined using the command `cut -d$'\t' -f 3 Negative/*.ann > combinedNegAnn.ann` to create a single file with all the negative DKEs.
 The same is done with all manual annotations to create a `combinedPosAnn.ann` file.

-3. The `combinedPosAnn.ann` and `combinedNegAnn.ann` are then joined to create `PosAndNeg.ann` which serves as the sample for the SVM classifier.
+3. The `combinedPosAnn.ann` and `combinedNegAnn.ann` are then joined to create `PosAndNegAnn.ann` which serves as the sample for the SVM classifier.

 ##To Do
 - Complete the SVM classifier